 Like many of the women that I have met over the years, I thought that when I could get myself as lean as possible, I’d love my body and finally be happy with myself.
 I’m pretty sure I thought “Geeze, aren’t all of these women who walk around with 6-pack abs, jacked and lean living happy wonderful lives and running around naked since they look perfect!???

-And, while I know for certain there are some women that happily live with incredibly low levels of body fat, eat tilapia and asparagus for 5 out of 6 meals and count every calorie they burn and ounce of water they drink, that’s just not my experience.
+And, while I know for certain there are some women that live happily with low levels of body fat, eat tilapia and asparagus for 5 out of 6 meals and count every calorie they burn (and ounce of water they drink) — that’s just not my experience.

 While I would never take back my experience in bodybuilding, what I wish I could take back were the years of loathing my body in the process.
 Each show I wasn’t lean enough.
 I didn’t look as good as the other women.
 I was still too heavy.

 Even at my last show winning 1st place and the overall in the masters division in a group of more than 45 women, I still didn’t love body, or myself, for that matter.